wayenae/wayenae/README.md

 <h2 align="center">About Me</h2>

-<p align="justify">Kamusta fellow coder!
+<p align="center">Kamusta fellow coder!
 I'm Yna, an IT student eager to dive into the world of technology and innovation.</p>

 - Feel free to reach out if you want to collaborate on a project, discuss ideas, or just chat about tech <a href="mailto:school.degrano@gmail.com" style="color:fe019a;">here.</a>